 6. At its thirty-sixth session (Geneva, 5–7 September 2016), the Committee agreed that further clarification should still be sought from Serbia regarding the Energy Strategy, including on the precise date of adoption of the Government’s Energy Strategy and Spatial Plan; a copy of the report on public consultations; and an explanation of whether and how the health authorities had been consulted.

 7. At its thirty-eighth session (Geneva, 20–22 February 2017), the Committee examined information from Serbia, dated 8 February 2017, received in response to the Committee’s request formulated at its thirty-sixth session.
 In the absence of copies of notification from Serbia referred to in paragraph 5 above, the Committee agreed to request the countries bordering on Serbia (Bosnia and Herzegovina, Bulgaria, Croatia, Hungary, Montenegro, North Macedonia and Romania) to provide copies of the notification sent by Serbia, if any, in relation to the Energy Strategy or the programme for its implementation referred to in the letter from Serbia, dated 26 July 2016.
-Bosnia and Herzegovina, Bulgaria and North Macedonia provided copies of notification by their letters dated, respectively, 17 August 2017, 13 June 2017 and 6 June 2017.
+Bosnia and Herzegovina, Bulgaria, North Macedonia, and Romania provided copies of notification by their letters dated, respectively, 17 August 2017, 13 June 2017, 6 June 2017, and 14 December 2021.

 8. The Committee was able to resume its consideration of the matter at its forty-third session (Geneva, 4–7 December 2018).
 The Committee agreed to invite Serbia and the countries bordering on Serbia to update it on the transboundary procedure with regard to the Energy Strategy and the Programme for the Implementation of the Energy Strategy for the period 2017 up to 2023.